Chemical Bank: 1980s

-Throughout the 1980s, Chemical continued pursuing acquisitions, notably its acquisitions of Texas Commerce Bank and Horizon Bancorp in 1986, and its attempted takeover of Florida National Bank in 1982.
+Throughout the 1980s, Chemical continued pursuing acquisitions, notably its acquisitions of Texas Commerce Bank and Horizon Bancorp in 1986 and its attempted takeover of Florida National Bank in 1982.

-Chemical and Florida National Bank agreed, in 1982, to enter into a merger, after laws preventing interstate banking were lifted, giving Chemical an option to acquire the business.
-In February 1982, Southeast Banking Corporation (SBC), which had been rebuffed in its attempted to acquire Florida National sued to obtain an injunction against the Chemical merger.
+Chemical and Florida National Bank agreed, in 1982, to enter into a merger after laws preventing interstate banking were lifted, giving Chemical an option to acquire the business.
+In February 1982, Southeast Banking Corporation (SBC), which had been rebuffed in its attempt to acquire Florida National, sued to obtain an injunction against the Chemical merger.
 In early 1983, Southeast Banking Corporation dropped its takeover attempt and agreed to exchange their Florida National shares for 24 FNB branch offices and other consideration.
-Following the deal with SBC, Florida National was cleared to merge with Chemical, however interstate banking acquisitions were still prohibited by Federal law and required state legislative approval.
+Following the deal with SBC, Florida National was cleared to merge with Chemical; however, interstate banking acquisitions were still prohibited by federal law and required state legislative approval.
 With the 1990 deadline running out for its option to buy Florida National and no sign of state legislative approval, Chemical Bank sold its 4.9% interest to First Union for $115 million.

 In 1983, the bank sold its stock transfer agent business to Harris Bancorp.